Nimaoth/Nev/docs/treesitter.md

             "treesitter": "tree-sitter-grammars/tree-sitter-markdown/tree-sitter-markdown",

             // If there are multiple parsers in the same repository then you need to specify where the queries
             // for this parser are.
-If there is only one parser then absytree will find the queries by looking for the
+If there is only one parser then it will find the queries by looking for the
             // `highlights.scm` file.
             "treesitter-queries": "tree-sitter-markdown/queries",